Ryan with family at the finish

 Everything we want in life is on the other side of hard.

 I grew up watching my mom help people the rest of the world walked past.
-Not with a quick handout -- she'd sit down with them, share a meal, learn their name.
+Not with a quick handout.
+She'd sit down with them, share a meal, learn their name.
 When she saw someone in need, she got closer, not further away.
 That's who she was.

 Her life was also marked by bipolar disorder and addiction.
 She died alone, on the street.
 And as painful as that is to carry, her life was never defined by her disease.
 She was defined by her love, her generosity, and her fierce instinct to care for people everyone else had forgotten.

 That's why I run for HOPE Shelters.
 That's why I swim through cold open water.
 That's why I ride across the state in a day.
-Not to outrun grief -- you can't -- but to do something worthy of the people who shaped you.
+Not to outrun grief.
+You can't.
+But to do something worthy of the people who shaped you.

 Endurance sports taught me that everything worth having is on the other side of the moment you want to quit.
 That's also just true of life.
 I want my kids to see that.
 I want them to know that showing up, doing the hard thing, and caring about something beyond yourself -- that's the whole game.

-Photo: Ryan with family — training or race day
+Photo: Ryan with family

 Pap

-Photo: Pap receiving
+Photo: Pap

 Distinguished Flying Cross · WWII